 Recommended and Accredited Accommodation

 The University of Suffolk Accreditation Scheme has been established specifically for our students, to ensure they have access to accommodation that meets our levels of quality and safety.
 All of the accommodation recommended by the University of Suffolk is surveyed by the local council to ensure that it meets these standards.
+In this way we hope to remove some of the stress and anxiety of moving to a new town, and/or moving out of the family home for the first time.
 While the University of Suffolk can highlight trusted properties and providers, it is the student’s responsibility to assess the suitability based on their individual requirements.

 Athena Hall, the on-campus halls of residence, is the recommended accommodation for first year students or those studying at the University of Suffolk for the first time.
 It was built specifically for our students and the University of Suffolk was involved with the development and planning of the building to ensure it meets our criteria.
 Being on-campus halls of residence, Athena Hall does not require accreditation, but it does meet the requirements nevertheless.
 Athena Hall is perfectly positioned to get the most from student life when you are just beginning your journey.